themodernlife/themodernlife.github.io/_posts/2014-08-04-serlialization-validation-in-play-and-spark.md

 categories: scala validation play spark
 ---

 Do you think of yourself as a web developer?
 Or maybe you’re more into building backend, low-latency systems.
 Map/reduce much?
-As engineers, we often overspecialize and lose out on opportunities to apply creative solutions from other domains to the problem at hand.
+As engineers, we often overspecialize and lose out on opportunities to apply creative solutions from other layers in the tech stack to the problem at hand.

 Recently I had the opportunity to revisit some work we had done to a web-tier API using the [Play web framework](http://www.playframework.com/) and apply it to solving the problem of creating type safe data pipelines that are resilient in the face of invalid records with [Spark](https://spark.apache.org/).